webxos/macroslow/NVIDIA/quantum/page_5.markdown

 ### Conclusion for Page 5

 BELUGA Agent is a transformative tool for NVIDIA developers, enabling robust sensor fusion for subterranean exploration, submarine operations, and edge-native IoT frameworks.
 By leveraging Jetson platforms, CUDA GPUs, and Isaac Sim, BELUGA delivers real-time performance and quantum-resistant security.
-The next pages will explore SAKINA Agent, MAML.ml/.mu workflows, the Infinity TOR/GO Network, and conclude with a synthesis of DUNES’ impact on NVIDIA-driven innovation.